alexcrist/shaderpark/README.md

 yarn build
 ```

-Write your Shader Park code in the spCode string inside index.js
+Write Shader Park code in the spCode string inside index.js

-Find out more about [Shader Park](https://shaderpark.netlify.com/).
+## Bugs

+Before deploying, modify paths to start with `./` instead of `/`